 The Lancet's new study of deaths in Iraq, by the same research team that did the earlier study, yielded an astounding number—650,000 civilian deaths.
 Producer Alex Blumberg talks to Ira about the debate over this new study.

-Weeks ago, we set up a special 800-number for listeners to call with their true-life scary stories.
-Over five hundred people called.
+We set up a special 800-number for listeners to call with their true-life scary stories.
+More than 500 people called.

 Michael Beaumier tells a story about a family member who keeps vanishing and returning.
 This is an excerpt from Michael's book I Know You're Out There.

 This American Life producer Sarah Koenig tells the story of how her stepsister Rue bought a house on the cheap, with the understanding that the previous owner would soon move out.
 More than ten years later, she's still waiting.